 Couture is loosely defined from the French as “high sewing” or “high dressmaking”, the creation by French fashion houses who meet legal requirements in France.
 They create custom clothing and accessories by very skilled hand, in many cases made in one of a kind or extremely limited examples.
 See Fashion Jewelry and Haute Couture, for more details or Couture by Caroline Milbank for the couturier history.
-I choose couture as part of our name- in reference to the creation of handbags and jewelry in our line, which we strive for best practices in our applications, we strive to meet couture standards although we are here in the U.S. My love of vintage haute couture accessories of course led me to search out as many examples of these for the shop as I can find.
-We carry true vintage jewelry made for couturiers when we can, but we also strive to include pieces that are successful in similar ways.
-This for me includes North American one of a kind or rare examples created by hand that are of the quality that one expects haute couture to be.
+I choose couture as part of our name- in reference to the creation of handbags and jewelry in our line, which strives for best practices in our applications.
+Also, my love of vintage haute couture accessories led me to search out as many examples of these as I can find.
+We carry true vintage haute couture jewelry made for couturiers when we can, but we also strive to include other pieces that are successful in similar ways.
 Sarara for me has become a sense of peace in loving who you are, it’s curating, and celebrating your own style, while respecting the past.